Futebol Social – Organização Civil de Ação Social

 According to the Perseu Abramo Foundation, there were 101,854 people living on the streets of Brazil in 2015 (FPAbramo, 2017).

-In Rio de Janeiro, the Municipal Office of Social Assistance estimate there are 14,200 people homeless in the city.
-This marks a 150% increase in three years (Rio Times, 2017).
+In Rio de Janeiro in 2017, the Municipal Office of Social Assistance estimated there were 14,200 people homeless in the city.
+This marked a 150% increase in three years (Rio Times, 2017).